 - 1. Select the incident.

 - 2. From the toolbar, select Workflow > Assign.

+- Select Apply to selected incidents to apply the action only to the incidents you selected in the list.

+- Select Apply to all filtered incidents to apply the action to all filtered incidents in the list.

 - 3. Select the Unassigned option.

 - 4. Add comments if desired.

 - 5. Click OK.